Ujjawal-Kothari/Sale_Data_Analysis_Using_SQL/README.md

 # Queries and Analysis
 In the Music_store_data_analysis directory, you will find a series of SQL queries which I have used for my analysis.

+## Declaration
+Database, Schema and Question set used in my projects are sourced from Rishab Mishra's YouTube video.